What is renewability?

 Note!

-These guidelines are not preconditions for the determination of renewability and there is as yet no uniformity on how to approach and verify them.
-Nevertheless, they are important topics and therefore included as additional guidelines in this document to provide an impetus for further specification.
+These guidelines are not preconditions for the determination of renewability and there is not yet uniformity on how to approach and monitor them.
+Still, they are important topics and are therefore included as additional guidelines in this document to provide an impetus.

 Download